 - check for leaks in the water or drain lines

 - any other normal and customary deficiencies

-Here are a few of the most common things we find:
+Here are a few of the most common plumbing problems we find:

 Duct tape was a wonderful invention but really does not belong in a plumber’s tool box very often.